-Tryptophan is one of the ‘little pieces’ that come from protein, after your body has broken down your food.
+Tryptophan is one of the ‘little pieces’ that come from protein after your body has broken down your food.
 Tryptophan is actually converted into serotonin in your body.
 So basically any food containing tryptophan will give you a boost of happy hormones!

 Where can I find tryptophan? chicken, turkey eggs, dairy products, fruit and nuts and seeds.

 3. Folate assists in the production of happy hormones

 Folate is a nutrient found in food.
 It is an assistant in the production process for serotonin.
 Along with a few other nutrient helpers, Folate helps tryptophan turn into serotonin.
 It is another key player in keeping you happy!

 Where can I find folate?
 Leafy greens, oats, sunflower seeds, fortified breads and cereal, lentils, soybeans.

 4. Vitamin B12 helps your brain function properly

 Vitamin B12 is essential for brain function.
 Without it you can feel tired, lethargic, weak and have a low mood.
 Vitamin B12 is also needed to help folate do its job.
 Vitamin B12 will keep your brain functioning properly which will keep your mind and mood feeling good.